 Retired Early?
 Social Security Disability Eligibility

 Many people who retire early because of health problems in their 50s and early 60s may be eligible for the Social Security Disability Insurance (SSDI) program.
-It does not matter whether you already get a company retirement benefit, long-term disability payments, or worker's compensation benefits.
-You have a reasonable chance of approval if your health problems contributed to your decision to retire early or even if your health problems started or worsened after retirement.
-The Social Security Administration (SSA) will require that you:
+You can receive SSDI benefits even if you already get a company retirement benefit, long-term disability payments, or worker's compensation benefits.
+But you can't draw retirement benefits from Social Security and SSDI at the same time (learn more here).

 • are working at levels below the SGA (substantial gainful activity) level